iinaraz/CellScribe/README.md

 ```
 pip install -r requirements.txt
 ```
-Navigate to the parent directory where you wish your CellScribe to be
+Navigate to the parent directory where you wish your CellScribe tool to be

+Open git bash and run:

 ```
 git clone https://github.com/iinaraz/CellScribe.git
 ```

+Alternatively, download the folder as a zip -file from the [CellScribe Github](https://github.com/iinaraz/CellScribe) --> <>Code --> Download ZIP

 ## Running the program
 ```